Turner-Walz/Data_projects_TripleTen/Airbnb Investments/README.md

 - The 3 most popular property sizes by number of bedrooms were studios, single bedrooms, and 2 bedrooms.
 - The listing ID 49946551 was the top-earning listing as seen on pivot table name: Top Revenue by Listing Pivot Table.

-#### Notes:
-Project was accepted as is by reviewer from the first itteration of the project.